Herbert Commando: Republican Rebels

-During the Anglo Boer War approximately a 500 commandos from this district sided with the Orange Free State and ZAR republics.
+During the Anglo Boer War, approximately 500 commandos from this district sided with the Orange Free State and ZAR republics.

 With the SADF

 During this era, the unit was mainly engaged in area force protection, search and cordones as well as stock theft control assistance to the rural police.

 With the SANDF

 Disbandment

 This unit, along with all other Commando units was disbanded after a decision by South African President Thabo Mbeki to disband all Commando Units.
 The Commando system was phased out between 2003 and 2008 "because of the role it played in the apartheid era", according to the Minister of Safety and Security Charles Nqakula.